Scalable Control Variates for Monte Carlo Methods via Stochastic Optimization

-In these experiments, all MCMC samples were included in the training dataset (i.e. $m=n$).
-Batch sizes of $b = 8$ were used over 25 epochs in SGD and $J^{\text{LS}}_m$ was used.

-Fig. \ref{fig:logistic_results} compares the performance of different CV methods.
+In these experiments, $J^{\text{LS}}_m$ was used with $m=n$ and batch sizes of $b = 8$ over 25 epochs of SGD.
+Fig. \ref{fig:madelon_logistic_results} compares the performance of different CV methods.
 The two ensemble CVs and the NNs perform significantly better than other CVs.
-When $m < 1000$, the NNs yield the smallest mean absolute errors, followed by the CV with multiple kernels and a polynomial.
+When $m < 1000$, the NNs and the CV with multiple kernels and a polynomial have similar performance, better than others.
 When $m \geq 1000$, the ensemble CV surpasses NNs.
 One possible explanation is that for all values of $m$ we used the same multi-layer perceptron (MLP) with 6 layers and 20 nodes in each of them.
 Therefore, the NNs size (capacity) remains the same while the training data size $m$ increases.
 Further growing the depth of NN could lead to an improved performance.
 Furthermore, the results for polynomials and kernels demonstrate that our general framework based on SGD can achieve comparable MAE with exactly solving the linear systems, but with a fraction of the associated computational overhead.
-The compute time of NN in Fig. \ref{fig:logistic_results} does not capture the time required to manually calibrate SGD, so that the ``effective'' compute time is much higher than reported.
+The compute time of NN in Fig. \ref{fig:madelon_logistic_results} does not capture the time required to manually calibrate SGD, so that the ``effective'' compute time is much higher than reported.